social-media-prediction/TPIC2017/README.md

 ### Photos
-Photos Url are contained in the database file as show above
+Photos Url are published in the database file as show above

 ### Hour Index
 0: 2am-6am